Thursday, June 30, 2011

 Since he was eight he wanted to be a fireman.

-He dressed in a fireman suit for Halloween
+He dressed as a fireman for Halloween

 played for hours in his backyard

-pretending the plants were forests on fire.
+pretending the plants were all aflame.

 He wanted to practice being the hero